luis261/aztraphile/README.md

 - git repository to hold your code/the sample functions
 - pipeline defined by an ```azure-pipelines.yml``` file which carries out the testing and deployment process
     - automatically deploys the latest commit on the main branch to Azure
-    - variables for that pipeline that allow you to parameterize certain aspects relating to your code in Azure, e.g. configuring a CRON schedule for your test slot that differs from the one used productively (to avoid load interference)
+    - variables for that pipeline that allow you to parameterize certain aspects relating to your code in Azure, e.g. configuring a CRON schedule for a timer triggered Function in your test slot that differs from the one used productively (to avoid load interference)
     - when deploying your code, the pipeline also configures the appsettings of your Function App according to ```appsettings.json``` (which is tracked by git)
-      - this way, changes to environment variables are also subject to peer reviews, are tracked over time and can thus be traced retroactively
+      - this way, changes to environment variables are also subject to peer review and can be traced retroactively
       - just make sure to never directly store credentials in the mentioned JSON file; instead, store them as a secret in the Key Vault as shown in the corresponding function samples (you do need a Key Vault reference in the appsettings file though, as shown here)
     - the pipeline also integrates with the builtin Azure Devops test reporting feature
     ![test report example](./readme_attachments/ppl_test_report.png)